wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

   </tr>
 </table>

-The following basic JSON snippet shows how to add IAM permissions to AWS integrations.
+### Create IAM Policy to Specify Limited Access

+You can explicitly specify the access permissions in a custom IAM policy, as shown in the following example snippet.

-{% include note.html content="If you're using the Service Limit Metrics service, you also have to add `support:DescribeTrustedAdvisorChecks`, `support:RefreshTrustedAdvisorCheck`, and `support:DescribeTrustedAdvisorCheckResult` to the JSON." %}
+{% include note.html content="If you want to retrieve Service Limit metrics, you also have to add `support:DescribeTrustedAdvisorChecks`, `support:RefreshTrustedAdvisorCheck`, and `support:DescribeTrustedAdvisorCheckResult` to the file." %}

 ```
 {